GoogleChrome/web.dev/src/site/content/en/blog/better-responsiveness-metric/index.md

 1. Review our current responsiveness metric, First Input Delay (FID), and explain why we chose FID rather than some of the alternatives.
-2. Present some improvements we've been considering that should better capture the end-to-end latency of individual events (not just the delay).
+2. Present some improvements we've been considering that should better capture the end-to-end latency of individual events.
 These improvements also aim to capture a more holistic picture of the overall responsiveness of a page throughout its lifetime.

 ## What is First Input Delay?